michel1991/ocp-java-11/modulars/README.md

 All modules must contain a module-info.java file in the root directory, making option C correct.
 Additionally, a module is not allowed to be empty.
 There must be at least one package. making option F the second correct answer.

+# Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
+If you add a second service provider module, how many of these modules do you need to recompile?
+A. Zero
+B. One
+C. Two
+D. Three
+E. Four

+Since this is a new module, you need to compile the new module.
+However, none of the existing modules needs to be recompiled, making option A correct.
+The service locator will see the new service provider simply by having the new service provider on the module path.